usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 7. The CSP SHALL employ physical tamper detection and resistance features appropriate for the environment in which it is located.
 For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as a retail store.

-8. The CSP SHALL ensure all communications take place over a mutually authenticated encrypted session.
+8. The CSP SHALL ensure that all communications take place over a mutually authenticated encrypted session.